DrPyser/concurrency-utils/README.md

 ## TaskManager and TaskGroup
 From task_manager package.
-Taken directly from Curio's TaskGroup, Trio's nursery, and other similar constructs, and ported to asyncio.
+Inspired by Curio's TaskGroup, Trio's nursery, and other similar constructs, implemented for asyncio.

 ## Thread utilities
 Some utilities and abstractions for working with thread.